 - High prices: Because they have less inventory, violin shops tend to have higher prices and less frequent sales.
 If you’re on a budget, you may want to shop around online for the best price.

 - You can shop independently: When shopping online, you aren’t bombarded by pushy salespeople trying to sell you the most expensive violin in the store.
 You can gather recommendations, read reviews, and shop peacefully and independently at your own pace.

 - Larger inventory: Typically, online violin stores will have a larger inventory of violin brands to choose from.
 If one site doesn’t have what you want, chances are you can find another site that does.
 Browse around and don’t necessarily settle on the first violin you find.

 - Higher risk: When purchasing goods online, there’s always a certain amount of risk involved.
 Some websites will try to coax unknowing buyers into purchasing a violin that they think is of a much better quality than what it actually is.
 If you decide to go the online route, make sure you purchase from a certified violin dealer.
 Also, be sure to look into each brand’s return policy in case the violin does not meet your expectations.

 - Uncertainty: If you’re stuck deciding between two violin brands, there’s no way that you can “try them out” online without having to purchase both and then return the one you don’t want.
 When in doubt, always take the time to read reviews to learn what other violinists have to say about a specific brand or instrument.

-Purchasing a beginner violin is a very exciting and personal experience.
+Purchasing a violin for beginner is a very exciting and personal experience.
 What one person may see as a must-have feature, others are not so keen.
-And a violin that feels exceptionally comfortable for you to play, may not do the trick for someone else.
+And a student violin that feels exceptionally comfortable for you to play, may not do the trick for someone else.
 Every violinist is unique with different preferences and priorities.
 Therefore, it’s important that you take into consideration the tips above.